sprsic/videoclub/README.md

 In order to keep it simple there will be no keeping track of available copies of movie for rent so that in the multithreaded environment accessing shared resource like db will have dirty read and write and need to be handled differently.

-Main components are divided into several packages.
+Main components are divided into several packages.<br/>
 **com.sprsic.entity**: contains all orm mappings for the underlying h2 database, and on the application startup the hibernate(JPA) will generate db schema based on the classes in the entity package.<br/>
 **com.sprsic.dao**: contains repository methods for accessing entities, using spring data there is no need for the implementation of